dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-howto.md

 Since we'll be creating 3 projects, choose an empty directory to start from, and open it in your terminal of choice.

-## Step 1: create actor interfaces
+## Step 1: Create actor interfaces

 Actor interface defines the actor contract that is shared by the actor implementation and the clients calling the actor.